 Definitely, making a change doesn’t need a perfect time and place.
-But for Zahra, it happened to her when she was away from her loved ones and that was when whether she could stand the test of time.
+For Zahra, it happened to her when she was away from her loved ones and that was without knowing whether she could stand the test of time.

 But she found something within those days which she least expected it.
 Let’s celebrate Zahra as she shares her transition in being a hijabi and what she has to say for World Hijab Day 2018.

 ZAHRA JOHARI | WAREHOUSE ASSISTANT MANAGER